-Sirulnick has served as executive producer on several Radical projects including: GRANT, slated to debut on History Channel in 2020, More Than An Athlete featuring Lebron James for ESPN+; My Next Guest Needs No Introduction with David Letterman on Netflix; Emmy-nominated documentary The Fourth Estate and The Family Business: Trump and Taxes on Showtime; Oh, Hello on Broadway for Netflix, The Untold Stories of the 90s on History Channel; Hamilton’s America on PBS; This is A.I. for Discovery; IDA Documentary Award winning series Bobby Kennedy for President on Netflix.
+Sirulnick has served as executive producer on several Radical projects, including “Grant,” slated to debut on History Channel in 2020; “More Than an Athlete,” featuring Lebron James, for ESPN+; “My Next Guest Needs No Introduction with David Letterman” on Netflix; Emmy-nominated documentary “The Fourth Estate” and The Family Business: Trump and Taxes on Showtime; Oh, Hello on Broadway for Netflix, “The Untold Stories of the 90s” on History Channel; Hamilton’s America on PBS; “This is A.I.” for Discovery; and IDA Documentary Award-winning series “Bobby Kennedy for President” on Netflix.
 Most recently, Harpo announced Sirulnick as part of the creative team, serving as executive producer for the upcoming Apple TV+ mental health series with Oprah Winfrey and Prince Harry.

 Prior to joining RadicalMedia, Sirulnick served as Executive Vice President of News & Docs at MTV.
-During his 28-year tenure at MTV, Dave developed and led some of the channel’s leading and longest-running television series including: Emmy award-winning documentary series Made (2000-2012); Emmy award-winning series True Life (1998-2014); Total Request Live (1998-2008); and The Week in Rock (1987-1997); and Peabody and Emmy award-winning documentary series Choose or Lose (1992-2012), geared towards increasing the political awareness of its viewers and promoting their participation in local and national elections.
+During his 28-year tenure at MTV, he developed and led some of the channel’s leading and longest-running television series, including Emmy Award-winning documentary series “Made” (2000-2012), Emmy Award-winning series “True Life” (1998-2014), “Total Request Live” (1998-2008), “The Week in Rock” (1987-1997), and Peabody and Emmy Award-winning documentary series “Choose or Lose” (1992-2012), geared toward increasing the political awareness of its viewers and promoting their participation in local and national elections.

-During this time, Dave served as executive producer for MTV’s annual Video Music Awards, producing the pre-show and the awards show for 16 years.
-Sirulnick also helmed the creation of award winning music documentaries for the network that featured the likes of superstars such as Miley Cyrus, Kanye West, Lady Gaga, Drake, Ed Sheeran, Nicki Minaj, and Demi Lovato.
+During this time, Sirulnick served as executive producer for MTV’s annual Video Music Awards, producing the pre-show and the awards show for 16 years.
+Sirulnick also helmed the creation of award-winning music documentaries for the network that featured the likes of superstars Miley Cyrus, Kanye West, Lady Gaga, Drake, Ed Sheeran, Nicki Minaj and Demi Lovato.

-Laura Bradley has been teaching middle school students since 1988, and currently teaches English, broadcast media and design lab at Kenilworth Junior High School in Petaluma, CA. She is a PBS Digital Innovator All-Star, Google Certified Innovator, National Board Certified Teacher, Bay Area Writing Project Teacher Consultant, and first-place winner of the Henry Ford Teacher Innovator Award.
+Laura Bradley has been teaching middle school students since 1988, and currently teaches English, broadcast media and design lab at Kenilworth Junior High School in Petaluma, California.
+She is a PBS Digital Innovator All-Star, Google Certified Innovator, National Board Certified Teacher, Bay Area Writing Project Teacher Consultant and first-place winner of the Henry Ford Teacher Innovator Award.

 Danielle Bainbridge is an academic, writer and web series host based in Chicago.
-She has a PhD in African American Studies and American Studies from Yale University (2018) and a BA in English and Theatre Studies from the University of Pennsylvania (2012).
-In the 2018-2019 academic year she was a postdoctoral fellow in the Department of African American Studies at Northwestern University.
-She is currently an Assistant Professor of Theatre, Performance Studies, and African American Studies at Northwestern where she teaches courses on history, culture and performance.
-She is the primary researcher, writer, and host of the PBS Digital Studios web series THE ORIGIN OF EVERYTHING, which focuses on highlighting the unusual and under told history that makes up our collective story and streams on YouTube and Facebook Watch.
-Her ongoing book project Refinements of Cruelty: Enslavement, Enfreakment, and the Performance Archive examines the lives of 19th century disabled African American sideshow and freak show performers who were enslaved.
+She has a PhD in African American Studies and American Studies from Yale University (2018), and a BA in English and Theatre Studies from the University of Pennsylvania (2012).
+In the 2018-2019 academic year, she was a postdoctoral fellow in the Department of African American Studies at Northwestern University.
+She is currently an Assistant Professor of Theatre, Performance Studies and African American Studies at Northwestern, where she teaches courses on history, culture and performance.
+She is the primary researcher, writer and host of the PBS Digital Studios web series THE ORIGIN OF EVERYTHING, which focuses on highlighting the unusual and under-told history that makes up our collective story and streams on YouTube and Facebook Watch.
+Her ongoing book project, Refinements of Cruelty: Enslavement, Enfreakment, and the Performance Archive, examines the lives of 19th century disabled African American sideshow and freak show performers who were enslaved.